spynix/sui/README.md

 ##Dependancies

-The first dependancy is jQuery.
-This is not really in line with the ideology, so future expansion to remove all jQuery usage is in the cards.
+- jQuery: This is not really in line with the ideology, so future expansion to remove all jQuery usage is in the cards.
 For now I'm going to give in and make use of it for expediency.
+I don't make particularly heavy use of it either.

-The next dependancy is Font Awesome.
-This dependancy only applies if you want to use icons in the toolbar component.
-It shouldn't be too difficult to rip it out and set up some iconography via images though.
+- Font-Awesome: So far this dependancy only applies if you want to use icons in the toolbar component.
+It shouldn't be too difficult to rip it out and set up some iconography via images or something though.

-You could call Require a pseudo-dependancy I suppose, but you can rip out the modules and assign to variables explicitly and forego the entire AMD stuff.
-Everything can be situational, so if you don't want to replicate it then don't.
+- Require: You could call this a pseudo-dependancy I suppose, but it's easy enough to take the modules and assign them to variables explicitly and forego the AMD design.
+Everything can be situational, so if you don't want it then don't use it.

 ##License